REVIEW: The Chedi, Muscat

 Mentioning The Chedi Muscat to anyone who’s ever visited seems to invoke a stream of positive feedback.
 “Oh, it’s incredible,” is a common one.
 “Amazing”, “exquisite” and “I love it!” are others.

-In fact, I’d heard so many good things about the place I was ready to arrive and see it through “It can’t be that good” eyes.
+In fact, I’d heard so many good things about the place I was ready to arrive and see it through my “It can’t be that good” eyes.
 But walking into the gorgeous, cavernous lobby I was sold on the spot.
-And that was before I wandered out into the hotel’s 85,000 square metres of garden-like grounds.
+And that was before I wandered out into the hotel’s 85,000 square meters of garden-like grounds.

-Edging on to crystal clear serene waters of the Gulf of Oman and parked in front of the majestic Al Hajar Mountains, the Chedi stands in all its bright white glory, a palace that is home to 158 Omani influenced guestrooms and villas.
+Edging on to crystal clear serene waters of the Gulf of Oman and parked in front of the majestic Al Hajar Mountains, the Chedi stands in all its bright white glory, a palace that is home to 158 Omani-influenced guestrooms and villas.

 Stepping carefully over the gaps between each thick white slab of stone that formed the path from the reception to the suite I was staying in, I felt myself slow right down.
-I had to take longer strides, and think about each step, as though I was gently navigating lily pads across a pond.
+I had to take longer strides and think about each step, as though I was gently navigating lily pads across a pond.
 I heard later from an interior designer that this is actually a deliberate design detail to make you consciously slow down.
 It worked!

 The bathroom is always the last thing you see in a hotel room, isn’t it?
 Here, they deliberately make it a saved-until-last feature positioned at the other end of the bedroom behind shutter doors.
-Inside, there’s a large shower room, two sinks, two wardrobes and a generous stock of Acqua Di Parma products.
+Inside, there’s a large shower room, two sinks, two wardrobes, and a generous stock of Acqua Di Parma products.
 But the big reveal was a colossal marble tub.
 Deeper than the foundations of Dubai’s latest skyscraper, it might well take all weekend to fill up.

-I started with lunch – a hearty Caesar salad and iced tea – at the beachside restaurant, before rolling onto a massive Bali bed by the infinity pool over-looking the sea.
+I started with lunch – a hearty Caesar salad and iced tea – at the beachside restaurant, before rolling onto a massive Bali bed by the infinity pool overlooking the sea.
 This is where I stayed until I felt suitably sun-tinged and relaxed.

-At night, the hotel glows thanks to strategic floor lights, sprinkling of candles and bursts of open fire that enhance the night sky and open sea view, rather than envelop it.
+At night, the hotel glows thanks to strategic floor lights, sprinkling of candles, and bursts of open fire that enhance the night sky and open sea view, rather than envelop it.
 The whole scene is enchanting.

 The next morning, I finished my stay by hopping over more stone slabs to the 1,500-square-metre spa for a relaxing four-handed massage.
 My stay was short and sweet, but leaving I felt like I’d joined the Chedi club – a body of people singing the hotel’s praises for all to hear until the next time.